mjoras/trone/draft-thoji-scone-trone-protocol.md

 ~~~
 {: #fig-rate-signal title="Rate Signal Format"}

-Rate Limit is a 32 bit unsigned integer that indicates the maximum sustainable
+Rate Limit is a 32-bit unsigned integer that indicates the maximum sustainable
 throughput through the network element that sets it, expressed in Kilobits per
 second.
 A value of 0 indicates that there is no rate limit in place.
 A QUIC
 endpoint sets this value to 0 when sending a TRONE packet.